Example automations · as-is

 Construction

-Submittals, RFIs, drawing revisions, sub COIs, lien deadlines, project status — adapt to your Sheets and Drive.
+Submittals, RFIs, drawing revisions, sub COIs, lien deadlines, project status — point it at your Sheets and Drive and walk away.

-These are examples, not turnkey products.
-Every project has its own paperwork rhythm; the jobs are starting points to adapt.
-Read the README and YAML for each before running.
+Starting points, not shrink-wrap.
+Every project has its own paperwork rhythm; you adapt the job to yours.
+Read the README and the YAML before you run it — then make it your own.

 Submittals rot in inboxes